nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 These extended operations can be applied to the base FHIR endpoint, a resource type, a resource instance or a specific version of a resource.

-In the example above, we are suggesting that the $getAll operation will return the entire patient history which is likely to be undesirable (especially from the point of view of a Provider or a Consumer using a mobile device).
+In the example above, we are suggesting that the $getAll operation will return the entire patient history which is likely to be undesirable (especially from the point of view of a provider or a consumer using a mobile device).
 It may be more likely that some parameterisation is desired so that the consumer can specify what they consider to be useful.
 This is supported by the extended operation in the form of <key,value> pairs in the body of the request (or appended to the URL when performing a HTTP GET).

 ```
 GET http://yellow.testlab.nhs.uk/careconnect-ri/STU3/Patient/$getAll?subject=1010&recentEncounters=5